Travis Konecny Game Preview: Flyers vs. Predators

-Travis Konecny will be in action when the Philadelphia Flyers and Nashville Predators play at 8:00 PM ET on Tuesday, December 12, 2023.
-Fancy a wager on Konecny in the Flyers-Predators matchup?
+Travis Konecny will be in action when the Philadelphia Flyers and Nashville Predators face off at 7:00 PM ET on Thursday, December 21, 2023.
+Fancy a bet on Konecny in the Flyers-Predators matchup?
 Use our stats and information below.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.